 Consolidation of the network

-students enter the stage
+Students enter the stage

 The BUP students have aired their views on sustainability at presentations during the BUP Rectors’ Conferences.
 They have also pushed the borders with politicians and decision makers at the Annual Forums of the EU Strategy for the Baltic Sea Region.
 At the 4th Annual Forum 2013 in Vilnius, BUP students prepared the Vilnius Declaration (pdf) which was handed over to Commissioner on Regional Policy, Mr. Johannes Hahn.
-In Turku, at the 5th Annual Forum, Marek Szponik, BUP student board member, presented the students’ view of the implementation of the EU Strategy for the Baltic Sea Region at one of the plenaries.
+In Turku, at the 5th Annual Forum, Marek Szponik, BUP Student Representative, presented the students’ view of the implementation of the EU Strategy for the Baltic Sea Region at one of the plenaries.
 The main message and concern conveyed was to broaden the focus from mainly economic development and growth to focus more on the social and environmental aspects.

 Teachers’ competence development

-At the BUP Rectors’ Conference in 2014 Eva Åkesson, Vice Chancellor of Uppsala University, Eva Åkesson, in her speech introduced the paradox of the mobile researcher and the immobile teacher, describing the two different roles of the academic teachers.
-Here, she added, the BUP has an outstanding role to play, through the support to meet the challenges of new technologies as well as the complex concept of sustainable development.
+At the BUP Rectors’ Conference in 2014 Eva Åkesson, Vice Chancellor of Uppsala University, introduced the paradox of the mobile researcher and the immobile teacher, describing the two different roles of the academic teachers.
+Here, she added, The Baltic University Programme has an outstanding role to play, through the support to meet the challenges of new technologies as well as the complex concept of sustainable development.

-challenges and drivers for sustainablity
+Challenges and drivers for sustainablity

 About the author

-Dr. Paula Lindroos
+PhD Paula Lindroos

-Dr. Paula Lindroos was involved in BUP activities from the start in 1991 until her retirement in 2019.
+was involved in BUP activities from the start in 1991 until her retirement in 2019.
 She worked at the BUP Secretariat at Uppsala University as vice-director (1999-2002), and as director (2011-14).
 She was member of the BUP International Board from 2004 to 2011.
-In 2016 the national BUP-centre became BUP Associate Secretariat at Åbo Akademi University.
-Dr. Paula Lindroos field of expertise is within "Education for Sustainable Development".
+In 2016 the Finnish national BUP-centre, where Paula worked, became a BUP Associated Secretariat at Åbo Akademi University.
+Paula Lindroos field of field of expertise is within policy and strategies for Education for Sustainable Development.